-In general terms the articles govern how a company should be run and what the members are entitled to.
-Examples of what are included in the model articles for private companies limited by shares, are as follows:
+In general terms, articles of association govern how a company should be run.
+Examples of the provisions (i.e. clauses/terms) included in the model articles for private companies limited by shares are as follows:

-Many topics of interest and importance relating to the running of a company are referred to, and these must be considered in addition to any resolutions or agreements affecting your company’s constitution – you can view model articles online at Companies House.
+Many items of interest and importance relating to the running of a company are referred to within the articles, so this document must be considered at all times, in addition to any company resolutions (i.e. formal decisions made by the directors or shareholders) and/or shareholders’ agreement that supplement your company’s constitution.

-Where can I find my articles of association?
+Where can I find my company’s articles of association?

-Once your company is registered at Companies House, your company formation agent will usually supply you with a digital and/or hardcopy of your company formation documents, which include the articles of association, memorandum and certificate of incorporation, together with any share certificates (relevant to companies limited by shares).
+Once your company has been registered at Companies House, your company formation agent should provide you with copies of your company formation documents in digital and/or hardcopy format.
+This important set of documents comprises the articles of association, the memorandum of association, the certificates of incorporation, and share certificates (if your company is limited by shares).

-You should keep your company formation documents safe in your company register, and store this at your company’s registered office, or single alternative inspection location (SAIL) address, so that they are available for inspection.
+You should keep your company formation documents safe in your company register, which should be stored at your registered office or single alternative inspection location (SAIL) address.

 Who can see my articles of association?